 Executive Director at Free Law Project

 Michael Lissner is the executive director of Free Law Project, a non-profit dedicated to making the legal system more competitive and fair.
-He works with researchers, journalists, individuals, and organizations to improve and interpret the legal system.
-Prior to starting Free Law Project, Michael was a student at the School of Information at the University of California, Berkeley.
+He co-founded the organization in 2013 and works with various stakeholders to improve and interpret the legal system.

 Weixing Shen